tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 While users can use the underlying operating system’s API (such as calling fopen and friends on Posix environments, for example), it is definitely better to have a cross-platform, cross-environment API that can be used everywhere.
+This becomes more evident when we consider cloud environments: a user of TensorFlow should not have to compile support for all existing cloud environments if the program only touches local files.

 TensorFlow provides such an API at the moment but it results in compiling code for all known filesystems in the final binary.
 We propose a new design where all filesystems are implemented as plugins and only the required ones are added at runtime.
 To do so, we will first need to design a C API for the filesystems and then integrate this with the rest of the modularization effort.